 On Being a Startup Advisor

-Usually I invest in startups, but occasionally — due to timing or valuation of a round — I become an advisor instead.
 Since 2014, I have joined the cap table of six companies as a startup advisor.
-Two were acquired and four are still active.
-Of the two acquired, one did not pay out a penny (it was an acqui-hire) and the other netted me ~$100,000 (the only startup not in healthcare).
+Two were acquired, and four are still active.
+Of the two acquired, one did not pay out a penny (it was an acqui-hire), and the other netted me ~$100,000 (the only startup not in healthcare).

 I would say I have had six very different experiences.
-Some founders want a quarterly call, some want access to my rolodex, and others just want to put KOL names on their pitch deck or website.
-Let’s dive into all the questions you may have about being a startup advisor.
+Some founders want a quarterly call, some want access to my Rolodex, and others just want to put KOL names on their pitch deck or website.
+I wanted to share some of my learnings so in this post, I’ll cover:

 What does a startup advisor do?